 Results: Our volunteers are making a difference in the lives of people struck by disaster.
-In 2013 we responded to 200 events and helped 10,000 people get food and water and 121 people get rescued.
+Since 2010 we have responded to over 500 disasters and helped over 10,000 people get food and water and 121 people get rescued.
 Each year the lives we touch has grown.

 Target demographics: people and animals impacted by disaster

 Direct beneficiaries per year: aid providers rescue more than 100 people and give food and water to 10,000 more people impacted by disaster

 Geographic areas served: places all over the world

 Programs: monitoring social media to save lives, testing new disaster response tools and technology, and helping emergency officials plan and conduct preparedness campaigns and exercises

 Following Cyclone Debbie here in Australia we needed some quick intelligence on the extent of damage to cellular networks, which HR were able to provide quickly and painlessly.
 We are already using that data to help further build resilience in Australia.
 Without HR's support, this information would have been much more difficult for us to find.
 Also, the history of HR's situation reports provides an invaluable longitudinal data set on the impact of disasters on communications and other vital services.